joshualambert/easy-magma-setup/README.md

 # Magma Orchestrator + NMS Installer (Ubuntu 22.04 / K3s)

-This repository includes a script to deploy the **Magma Orchestrator** and **NMS (Network Management System)** using K3s (lightweight Kubernetes) on a single-node Ubuntu 22.04 LTS server.
-This setup uses self-signed TLS certificates.
+This repository provides a robust script for deploying **Magma Orchestrator** and **NMS (Network Management System)** on a single-node Ubuntu 22.04 LTS server using K3s (lightweight Kubernetes).
+The installation uses self-signed certificates and is designed for simplicity and reliability.

 ---